Redfin Corp (RDFN) Shares Up Despite Recent Market Volatility - News Heater

-Redfin Corp (NASDAQ: RDFN)’s stock price has increased by 25.43 compared to its previous closing price of 5.07.
-However, the company has seen a 26.68% increase in its stock price over the last five trading sessions.
-Zacks Investment Research reported 2023-11-02 that The headline numbers for Redfin (RDFN) give insight into how the company performed in the quarter ended September 2023, but it may be worthwhile to compare some of its key metrics to Wall Street estimates and the year-ago actuals.
+Redfin Corp (NASDAQ: RDFN) has experienced a rise in its stock price by 0.69 compared to its previous closing price of 5.76.
+However, the company has seen a gain of 24.46% in its stock price over the last five trading days.
+CNBC Television reported 2023-11-03 that Glenn Kelman, Redfin CEO, joins ‘Closing Bell Overtime’ to talk quarterly earnings, the U.S. housing market, cost cutting measures and more.

 Is It Worth Investing in Redfin Corp (NASDAQ: RDFN) Right Now?

-compared to its average ratio and a 36-month beta value of 2.50.
-Analysts have mixed views on the stock, with 0 analysts rating it as a “buy,” 0 as “overweight,” 14 as “hold,” and 1 as “sell.”
+, and the 36-month beta value for RDFN is at 2.52.
+Analysts have varying views on the stock, with 0 analysts rating it as a “buy,” 0 rating it as “overweight,” 15 as “hold,” and 1 as “sell.”

 In today's chaotic marketplace, the biggest gains will come from some currently-small companies that pass by older, larger businesses still stuck in a pre-pandemic world.
 The trick is figuring out which small caps will be tomorrow's winners.
 That's why StockWire News has put together a special Wealth Building Report, highlighting 3 small cap stocks set to soar in 2023.